AngleProtocol/merkl-docs/glossary.md

 The command center for incentive campaign creators.
 It allows anyone to launch incentive campaigns via Merkl, independently and in just a few minutes, and provides powerful tools to manage them effectively.

+## Net lending

+Refers to rewarding only for the firstly supplied asset.
+This is to ensure there are no infinite loops & unefficient TVL (when lending & borrowing the same asset several times).

 ## Opportunity

 An asset (liquidity pool, lending market, ...) and its associated action that is incentivized via Merkl.
 For example, providing liquidity to a specific liquidity pool, holding a particular token, or lending a token on a given protocol.
 Not to be confused with a campaign.